-On February 24, 2009, Unilin Industries BVBA and BVBA "F. De Cock Management" entered into a service agreement (the "De Cock Service Agreement") pursuant to which Mr. De Cock renders certain services to the Flooring Rest of World segment.
-Pursuant to the De Cock Service Agreement, Mr. De Cock received an annual base amount of \$276,366 (£253,547) in 2015 and an annual retainer amount of \$13,224 (£12,132).
+On February 24, 2009, Unilin Industries BVBA and BVBA "F. De Cock Management" entered into a service agreement (the "De Cock Service Agreement") pursuant to which Mr. Frans De Cock renders certain services to the Flooring Rest of World segment.
+Pursuant to the De Cock Service Agreement, Mr. De Cock received an annual base amount of \$304,307 (£253,547) in 2017 and an annual retainer amount of \$14,560 (£12,132).
 Mr. De Cock is also eligible for an annual bonus of up to 85% of the base amount and an annual grant of up to 2,000 restricted stock units.
 The Company will reimburse all reasonable expenses incurred for services rendered to the Company.
 The De Cock Service Agreement restricts Mr. De Cock from providing services to competing companies or soliciting employees or customers for two years following the termination of the agreement.
-The agreement has renewable one year terms, but is subject to termination by either party upon three months' written notice.
+The agreement has been terminated in accordance with its terms effective May 31, 2018.

-Mr. De Cock's son is an executive in the Flooring Rest of World segment, and was paid approximately \$930,727 in salary and bonus (ε 853,878) and was awarded restricted stock units valued at \$1,006,347 (ε 923,254) in 2015 based on the grant date closing price of the Company's common stock.
-Pursuant to agreements dated March 7, 2014, March 9, 2015 and March 1, 2016 between the Company and Mr. De Cock, Mr. De Cock has agreed not to transfer any shares of Common Stock issued to Mr. De Cock upon the vesting of restricted stock units granted to Mr. De Cock on the agreement dates for a period of two years following the vesting dates.
+Mr. De Cock's son, Paul De Cock, is an executive in the Flooring Rest of World segment, and was paid approximately \$1,049,191 (€874,180) in salary and bonus, was awarded restricted stock units valued at \$574,160 (€478,387) - based on the grant date closing price of the Company's common stock - in 2017.
+Pursuant to agreements dated March 7, 2014, March 9, 2015, March 1, 2016, March 7, 2017, and March 5, 2018, between the Company and Mr. De Cock's son, Mr. De Cock's son has agreed not to transfer any shares of Common Stock issued to Mr. De Cock's son upon the vesting of restricted stock units granted to Mr. De Cock's son on the agreement dates for a period of two years following the vesting dates.

-Ludovic Billiet, is the son-in-law of Bernard Thiers, the President of the Company's Flooring Rest of World segment.
-Mr. Billiet is an executive of Triplaco nv ("Triplaco"), a value-added reseller of panels and a customer of the Flooring Rest of World segment.
-Mr. Billiet's family has a significant ownership stake in Triplaco, which purchased \$667,397 (€612,291) in panels from the Company's Flooring Rest of World segment in 2015.
+The son-in-law of Mr. Bernard Thiers, Ludovic Billet, is an executive of Triplaco nv ("Triplaco"), a value-added reseller of panels and a customer of the Flooring Rest of World segment.
+Mr. Billiet's family has a significant ownership stake in Triplaco, which purchased \$522,017 (€434,942) in panels from the Company's Flooring Rest of World segment in 2017.

-On January 13, 2015, the Company and Unilin BVBA, a subsidiary of the Company ("Unilin"), entered into a share purchase agreement with Mr. Balcaen and Enterhold SA ("Enterhold"), regarding the purchase of the IVC Group, which was completed in June 2015.
-At the closing, Unilin paid to Enterhold &655,575,917 and transferred to Enterhold 805,811 shares of the Company's Common Stock, which are subject to a registration rights agreement between Enterhold and the Company.
-An additional &615,000,000 is held in escrow by ING Luxembourg SA for the benefit of Enterhold pending resolution of any indemnification claims arising out of the acquisition.
-In addition, in connection with the closing Unilin provided funds for the payoff of &6146,827,013 in principal and interest owed by the IVC Group to entities that are wholly owned by Mr. Balcaen, and (ii) the purchase from Baltissimo N.V. of a warehouse facility related to the IVC business for &62,880,000.
-Each of Enterhold and Baltissimo N.V. are wholly owned by Mr. Balcaen.
+On January 13, 2015, the Company and Unilin BVBA, a subsidiary of the Company ("Unilin"), entered into a share purchase agreement with Filip Balcaen and Enterhold SA ("Enterhold"), regarding the purchase of the IVC Group, which was completed in June 2015.
+Enterhold is wholly-owned by Mr. Balcaen.
+At the closing, Unilin paid to Enterhold \$786,822,215 (€655,575,917) and transferred to Enterhold 805,811 shares of the Company's Common Stock, which are subject to a registration rights agreement between Enterhold and the Company.
+Since completion, Unilin has made \$7,159,390 in indemnification claims of which \$6,143,994 have been paid by Enterhold in final settlement of the claims.